UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week07_tut_links.rst

 This time we have defined a colour for the link using the ``material`` tag.
 The cylinders have been offset using the ``<origin>`` tag, so they are outside the base_link chassis, radius 0.1m and height 0.06m.

+Rebuild the package.
 The resulting representation should look similar to that in the picture below.

 .. image:: ../../figures/week07/rviz_3.png
     :width: 800